 Research suggests we made up 90% of today’s design job titles within the past five years.
-Most likely a new design title was announced just this minute somewhere in Silicon Valley and we don't even know it yet.
+As they say: Every time Mark Zuckerberg sneezes, a new design title is announced somewhere in Silicon Valley.

 With this article we’d like to shine a light at some of the most common design titles and explain what they actually mean.

-Senior Designer = A designer at the age of 23 who can’t wait to retire early.
+Senior Designer - A 23-year-old designer who's ready to retire early.

-Art Director = Someone who has never opened Photoshop or any design tools in their career but gets away with it.
+Art Director - Someone who has never opened Photoshop or a single design tool in their career but gets away with it.
 Tends to hover around people saying, “I’m not quite feeling that color.”

-UX Designer = Someone who can’t design anything visually but has all the confidence to tell others how to do it right.
-You can easily spot them with their overuse of hashtags. #UX #UX4LIFE
+UX Designer - Someone who can’t design anything visually but has all the confidence to tell others how to do it right.
+You can easily spot them by their overuse of hashtags. #UX #UX4LIFE

-UX/UI Designer = An old school interface designer who couldn't get jobs anymore, so they added the UX to their title because that’s what gets you hired.
+UX/UI Designer - An old school interface designer who couldn't get jobs anymore, so they added "UX" to their title because that’s what gets you hired.

 UI Designer - Still finishing that Winamp skin while living in their parents' basement.

 Creative Director - Someone with proficient Powerpoint and Google Docs skills.

 Lead Designer - Just a regular designer who works at a tech company and gets paid a little more than the other designer who isn’t a lead designer.